Tom T. Hall: Awards and honors

 Hall won the Grammy Award for Best Album Notes in 1973 for the notes he wrote for his album Tom T. Hall's Greatest Hits.
 He was nominated for, but did not win, the same award in 1976 for his album Greatest Hits Volume 2.
 He was a member of the Grand Ole Opry from 1971.
-In 1998 his 1972 song "(Old Dogs, Children and) Watermelon Wine" came in second in a BBC Radio 2 poll to find the UK's favorite easy listening record, despite never having been a hit in the UK and being familiar to Radio 2 listeners mostly through occasional plays by DJ Terry Wogan.
+In 1998, his 1972 song "(Old Dogs, Children and) Watermelon Wine" came in second in a BBC Radio 2 poll to find the UK's favorite easy listening record, despite never having been a hit in the UK and being familiar to Radio 2 listeners mostly through occasional plays by DJ Terry Wogan.

-Hall was inducted into the Kentucky Music Hall of Fame in 2002.
-On February 12, 2008, Hall was inducted into the Country Music Hall of Fame.
-In regard to Hall's longer-than-anticipated wait to be inducted, he attributed it to being somewhat reclusive and "not well liked" among the Nashville music industry, noting that he almost never collaborated with other songwriters and by the 1990s was largely out of step with the corporate style of country music.
-On June 1, 2014, Rolling Stone ranked "(Old Dogs, Children and) Watermelon Wine" at No. 93 on their list of the 100 greatest country songs.
-In November 2018 Hall and his wife Dixie Hall were inducted into the International Bluegrass Music Hall of Fame.
+Hall was inducted into the Kentucky Music Hall of Fame in 2002, and into the Country Music Hall of Fame on February 12, 2008.
+His wait for these honors was longer than anticipated; Hall attributed it to being somewhat reclusive and "not well liked" among the Nashville music industry, noting that he almost never collaborated with other songwriters, and by the 1990s, was largely out of step with the corporate style of country music.

+On June 1, 2014, Rolling Stone ranked "(Old Dogs, Children and) Watermelon Wine" at number 93 on its list of the 100 greatest country songs.
+In November 2018 Hall and his wife Dixie Hall were inducted together into the International Bluegrass Music Hall of Fame.
 On June 13, 2019, Hall was inducted into the Songwriters Hall of Fame.
 Of all the honors he had received in his lifetime, he considered this induction to be his proudest moment and the pinnacle of his achievement, also stating that he was taken by surprise for even being considered.

-Together with his wife Dixie Hall he won the Society for the Preservation of Bluegrass Music of America Bluegrass Song Writer of the Year award in 2002, 2003, 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2013, 2014, and 2015.
+Together with his wife Dixie, he won the Society for the Preservation of Bluegrass Music of America Bluegrass Song Writer of the Year award in 2002, 2003, 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2013, 2014, and 2015.

 Personal life

-Hall was married to Opal "Hootie" McKinney, a native of Grayson, Kentucky.
+Hall was married in 1961 to Opal "Hootie" McKinney, a native of Grayson, Kentucky.
 Their son, Dean Todd Hall, was born on June 11, 1961.
 Dean worked for his father in the early 1980s, first as a roadie and later as a guitarist.
 Dean has since worked as a solo artist and with Bobby Bare's band.

-Hall met bluegrass songwriter Dixie Hall in 1965.
-Tom and Dixie met at a 1965 music industry award dinner she was invited to for having written (as Dixie Deen) the song "Truck Drivin' Son-of-a-Gun" which became a hit for Dave Dudley.
-Dixie Hall was born Iris Lawrence in the West Midlands, England, in 1934 and emigrated to the U.S. in 1961.
-Hall and Dixie were married from 1968 until her death on January 16, 2015.
+Hall met bluegrass songwriter Dixie Deen in 1965 at a music-industry award dinner to which she was invited for having written the song "Truck Drivin' Son-of-a-Gun", which became a hit for Dave Dudley.
+Born Iris Lawrence in the West Midlands, England, in 1934, she emigrated to the U.S. in 1961 and married Hall in 1968, taking the name Dixie Hall.
+The two were married until her death on January 16, 2015.
 They lived in Franklin, Tennessee.